How to convert HTML to PDF: 10 best tools compared

 1. Convert HTML to PDF with Nutrient Document Engine

-Nutrient Document Engine is the best way to convert HTML to PDF in enterprise applications.
+Nutrient Document Engine handles HTML-to-PDF conversion for enterprise applications.
 This server-side toolkit handles PDF generation, editing, OCR, redaction, annotation, signing, and real-time collaboration.
-Run it headless as a backend service or pair it with Nutrient’s web, mobile, or desktop SDKs.
+Run it headless as a backend service, or pair it with Nutrient’s web, mobile, or desktop SDKs.

 HTML-to-PDF conversion

-At its core, Document Engine can convert HTML to PDF by accepting an HTML source (as a file or string) and processing it through its rendering engine, which supports modern HTML5 and CSS3 standards.
+Document Engine converts HTML to PDF by accepting an HTML source (as a file or string) and processing it through a rendering engine that supports HTML5 and CSS3.
 It handles advanced layouts with flexbox, grid, media queries, custom fonts, and interactive elements.
-The process involves sending your HTML content — along with a JSON instructions object — to the /api/build endpoint.
-The engine then generates a PDF that mirrors your original HTML, including headers, footers, watermarks, and even fillable form fields.
+You send your HTML content — along with a JSON instructions object — to the /api/build endpoint.
+The engine returns a PDF that mirrors your original HTML, including headers, footers, watermarks, and fillable form fields.

 Example with curl: